 Situated in the heart of Singapore’s central business district, the magnificent Marina Bay Sands integrated resort is billed as the world’s most expensive standalone casino property, valued at over US $5 billion.
-Featuring a 2,560-room hotel, expansive convention-exhibition centre, luxury shopping mall, museum, two theatres and several restaurants, the landmark property represents a one-stop destination for entertainment, business and leisure in Asia.
+Featuring a 2,560-room hotel, expansive convention-exhibition center, luxury shopping mall, museum, two theaters and several restaurants, the landmark property represents a one-stop destination for entertainment, business, and leisure in Asia.

-The irregular shape created by the sloping towers of the hotel meant there was no ceiling to mount traditional lighting sources such as downlights, pendants or chandeliers; a new solution would have to be found.
-Having worked previously with RCL on the Dubai Mall (the world’s largest shopping centre), PLD were aware of their ability to work on large and unusual jobs, supplying custom lighting equipment.
+The irregular shape created by the sloping towers of the hotel meant there was no ceiling to mount traditional lighting sources such as downlights, pendants, or chandeliers; a new solution would have to be found.
+Having worked previously with RCL on the Dubai Mall (the world’s largest shopping center), PLD was aware of their ability to work on large and unusual jobs, supplying custom lighting equipment.
 The designers felt that RCL’s remote controlled spotlights would be ideally suited to the task.

-The DR8s were supplied with different colour tuned light sources as day turned to night.
+The DR8s were supplied with different color-tuned light sources as day turned to night.
 Over the course of the evening, the luminaires would then slowly dim down to offer a warm glowing atmosphere that is welcoming and flatters skin tones.
 Luminaires with cooler sources would switch back on after midnight to provide appropriate lighting for the cleaning staff.
-The transition in colour temperature throughout the day was of particular importance to the developers who enlisted the help of feng shui consultants to advise on the design of the resort.
+The transition in color temperature throughout the day was of particular importance to the developers who enlisted the help of Feng Shui consultants to advise on the design of the resort.

 At lower levels in the hotel’s atrium, DR7s were installed to offer lighting above the check-in desks.
 The low profile design of the DR7 offered the required flexibility without detracting from the overall design of the space.
 The DR7s were fitted with QR111 lamps plus honeycomb louvers to reduce glare.